 - Desensitization: Sexual jokes, questions, or images are gradually introduced to normalize inappropriate behavior.

-- Coercion and control: Predators may use guild, threats, or shame to maintain access and keep the child quiet.
+- Coercion and control: Predators may use guilt, threats, or shame to maintain access and keep the child quiet.

 Kids often don’t understand what is happening until they feel trapped, emotionally or psychologically.